 Geo-fencing is a revolutionary technique introduced using GPS technology as its basis.
 It has served the purpose of businesses around the world in many ways by strengthening security, preventing route deviation, enhancing productivity etc. With geofencing, companies can strictly monitor the activity of every vehicle in their fleet and take quick measures in case of an emergency.

 Fleet telematics is a booming industry with the constant induction of new functionalities in the technology.
 Limitless possibilities are lying ahead for the researchers and innovators related to this field.

 When AR first appeared to the scene, everyone was amazed by it.
 It provided a more optimized and refined appearance of reality to the viewers.
 Keeping its visual benefits in mind, the fleet telematics industry is looking to use it to improve the safety of the drivers.
 The modern research shows prospects of AR’s assistance in identifying the presence of obstacles in the path while driving.

-The idea of using the windshield as a screen to detect hurdles is in the pipeline, whereas AR’s integration with a telematics system is also probable.
+The idea of using the windshield as a screen to detect hurdles is in the pipeline.
+Moreover, AR’s integration with a telematics system is also probable.
 The goal is to assist the drivers in the best possible way by using AR technology.

 Once autonomous vehicles are designed, the telematics systems will be reshaped.
-The self-driving vehicles will open up many possibilities for AI(Artificial intelligence) that can add to the efficiency and interactivity of the telematics systems.
+Self-driving vehicles will open up many possibilities for AI(Artificial intelligence) that can add to the efficiency and interactivity of telematics systems.

 Keeping the start of fleet management in view, it is evident that this technology has come a long way.
 Despite all the advancements, still, there is a lot of room for improvement and innovation.
 The research and development process of the telematics seems to be on the right track to becoming more efficient and convenient.